NetApp-on-Google-Cloud/Google-Cloud-NetApp-Volume-Monitoring-Dashboard/README.md

 This repository offers a baseline dashboard with the most important metric.
 You can add/remove/change graphs to customize it for your requirements.

 Currently it offers the following graphs:
-* *Volume capacity usage*: This chart shows the ratio of used capacity in a volume versus its size.
+* *Volume capacity usage*: This chart shows the percentage of used capacity in a volume versus its size.
 If a volume gets 100% full, writes to it will fail with an *Out of space* error message.
 Administrators usually want to avoid volumes which are 100% full.

 * *Volume inode usage*: Every file or directory is an inode.
 Every volume can hold a [maximum number of inodes](https://cloud.google.com/netapp/volumes/docs/quotas#maxfiles_limit).
 If your volume reaches 100% inode usage, users/application will not be able to create new files or directories in the volume.

+* *Volume performance usage*: Percentage of current volume performance vs the volumes capability.
+Works for service levels Standard, Premium and Extreme.
+Flex volumes will show ratio of volume performance vs storage pool performance.

-* *Volume throughput*: Shows the throughput (reads + writes combined) for every volume.
+* *Volume throughput*: Shows the throughput (reads + writes + metadata combined) for every volume.
 Volumes have a throughput limit which depends on their size and service level (for service levels Standard, Premium and Extreme) or their storage pools size (for service level Flex).
-This graph will also show if a volume will hit its throughput ceiling for an extended time.

 * *Volume IOPS*: Shows the IO operations per second a volume is doing.
 NetApp Volumes exports data for three subtypes (Read, Write and Metadata) to Cloud Monitoring.
 This graph sums them up for a volume.

-* *Volume IO Mix*: This graph show the amount of read, write and metadata IOPS per location.
-It helps to get an understanding of the read/write/metadata mix for a location.
+* *Volume IO activity*: Table of latest top I/O activity volumes

 ## Installation